Frederiksborg Castle: Valdemar Room

 The first and second storeys of the King's Wing present the history of Denmark from the 12th to the 17th century.
 The Valdemar Room contains a number of history paintings which were specially commissioned for the museum, including Carl Bloch's Christian II's Imprisonment in Sønderborg (1871), Otto Bache's De sammensvorene rider fra Finderup (1882) showing the conspirators riding away from Finderup near Viborg after the murder of Erik Klipping, and Laurits Tuxens 1894 work depicting Valdemar the Great and Absalon destroying Svantevit's temple on the island of Rügen.
 The Valdemar Room also contains a copy of the oldest Danish flag from 1427.
-The original used to hang in Lübeck Cathedral where it was destroyed by bombing in 1942.
+The original used to hang in Lübeck Cathedral in Germany, where it was destroyed by bombing in 1942.
 The portrait collection also contains a number of truly historic works including Karel van Mander's paintings of Leonora Christina and Christian IV, and a number of works by Jacob Binck.
 The works in the east wing are mainly from the 18th and 19th centuries and include Constantin Hansen's historic painting of the Fathers of the Danish Constitution.

 Chapel

 The chapel, consecrated in 1617, is also part of the museum.
-It is the best preserved part of the Renaissance complex, having largely escaped damage in the 1859 fire.
+It is the best-preserved part of the Renaissance complex, having largely escaped damage in the 1859 fire.
 The chapel extends along the entire length of the west wing with a long nave and a two-storey gallery.
 The richly decorated six-vaulted stucco ceiling is borne by pillars rising from the galleries.

 The pillars bear grisaille frescos of Biblical figures, painted in the 1690s.
-The galleries were decorated during the reign of Frederick III (1648–1670) as can be see from his arms.
+The galleries were decorated during the reign of Frederick III (1648–1670) as can be seen from his arms.

-The Chapel's most significant artifact is the organ, built by Esajas Compenius in 1610.
+The Chapel's most significant artifact is the Compenius organ, built by Esajas Compenius in 1610.
 It was installed by Compenius himself shortly before his death in Hillerød in 1617.
 The oldest organ in Denmark, it has 1,001 wooden pipes.
-Its original manually driven blower has been preserved.
+Its original manually-driven bellows has been preserved.
 The instrument is richly decorated with ebony, ivory and silver.

 The altarpiece and pulpit from the early 17th century are the work of the silversmith Jacob Mores from Hamburg.
 In the king's prayer chamber adjoining the Chapel, there is a small silver altar crafted by the goldsmith Matthäus Wallbaum from Augsburg in 1600.